jeffreycoe/aws_cloudformation_helper/README.md

 Additional response data can also be sent back to CloudFormation stack, ex: `@cfn_helper.event.response_data['Foo']='Bar'`

+Custom `physical_resource_id` can be sent back to CloudFormation stack by calling `@cfn_helper.event.update_physical_resource_id('custom-id') # returns boolean`.
+Please note, this only works when CloudFormation stack did not provide an id already.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.